tomhel/Chip-86/README.md

 ##Testing

-The test applications found in the test directory.
+Test applications are found in the test directory.
+Testing an emulator is hard.
+These applications test different parts of the emulator.

 - flag1